Certora/Documentation/docs/cvl/cvl2/migration.md

 ## Step 0: Install CVL 2

 The `certora-cli` python package will use CVL 2 starting with version 4.0.0.
-CVL 2 is currently in beta; you can install the pre-release versions using our `certora-cli-beta` package:
+CVL 2 is currently in beta; you can install the pre-release version using our `certora-cli-beta` package:

 ```